Healthdirect Free Australian health advice you can count on.

 For adults, the BMI ranges and classifications are:

-Your BMI is a guide to tell you if you are the correct weight for your height.
-Your BMI can give an indication of your chance of developing weight-related disease such as diabetes.
+Your BMI is a guide to tell you if you are a healthy weight for your height.
+A high BMI can mean your chance of getting some chronic conditions is higher.
+One of the diseases that is more likely to happen if your BMI is high is diabetes.

 What are the limitations of BMI?

-BMI is less accurate in the following groups of people:
+BMI is a less accurate test in these groups of people:

 • Pacific Islanders